svoisen/sean.voisen.org/_notes/2024-12-26-not-work-as-not-work.md

 ---
-title: Not work as not work
+title: Not work as "not work"
 description: Some thoughts on keeping side-projects fun
 custom_css: notes
 ---